ralaplines1988/projects/js-code/README.md

 #### Ternary Operator

-A ternary operator to simplify an if...else statement.
+`condition? if true : if false` A ternary operator to simplify an if...else statement.

 From
 ```